gabortill/contact-manager/README.md

-# Client side contact manager with AngularJS
+# Front-end part of a contact manager with AngularJS

+# Yet to come
+* styling

 ## Prerequisted technology
 * <a href="https://nodejs.org/" target="_blank">Node.js</a>